critterandguitari/Organelle_Manual/manual.md

 ![](Ch2%20-%201%20backpanel.png)

 Again, our orientation would be upside down if you walked around to the back of the unit and directly faced the back panel.
-We are assuming that you standing in front of Organelle, just as you will be when operating it.
+We are assuming that you are standing in front of Organelle, just as you will be when operating it.
 From that position, you would access the back panel either by leaning your head forward or by tilting Organelle upward.

 -   The headphone port is an 1/8" TRS (stereo) jack.
 It delivers the stereo audio output of your current patch, as scaled by the     `Vol`(ume) knob.

 -   The `L`(eft) and `R`(ight) `Out`(put) ports are both 1/4" TS (mono) jacks.
 They deliver the left and right audio outputs of your current patch, as scaled by the `Vol`(ume) knob.